‘Sports Illustrated’ Model Haley Kalil Is Soaking Wet And Sizzling

-Sports Illustrated Model Haley Kalil is soaking wet and sizzling in a new Instagram pic.
-The auburn-haired stunner posted the image to her social media account in response to the wet weather and soaking rains some parts of the United States have experienced over the past week.
+Sports Illustrated model Haley Kalil is soaking wet and sizzling in a new Instagram pic.
+The auburn-haired stunner posted the image to her social media account in response to the wet weather some parts of the United States have experienced over the past week.

 The model is seen in the pic standing topless and covering the most intimate parts of her body with her hands.
+Haley is looking directly at the camera in the sultry photo.

-Standing in what appears to be a shower, the rain-soaked marble-tiled backsplash makes for a moody background.
-It showcases the young woman, who shot to fame as one of the most popular mannequins for Sports Illustrated‘s annual Swimsuit Issue.
+Standing in what appears to be a shower, the rain-soaked, marble-tiled backsplash makes for a moody background.
+The image showcases the young woman, who shot to fame as a popular model for Sports Illustrated Swimsuit Issue.

-Haley appears to be sans makeup in the image, arms crossed in front of her chest with her right fingers lightly touching her left shoulder.
+Haley appears to be without makeup in the image.
+Her arms are crossed in front of her chest with her right fingers lightly touching her left shoulder.
 Her auburn hair is wet and flattened to her head, cascading down her back.

 The model’s face and arms are soaking wet, with water running down her right arms that can clearly be seen in the photo.
 She has droplets of water running off of her face and down her chin, where tiny drips are visible.